 In addition, research in the federal regulatory sense is “a systematic investigation that is designed to develop or contribute to generalizable knowledge.”
 If the outcome of the study will be published or presented at conferences, it would qualify as contributing to generalizable knowledge; however, projects done in fulfillment of course requirements or presented in a classroom environment are not considered to do so.

 Projects must meet both the human subjects and the research criteria to require a human subjects review.
-Researchers who are unsure about whether or not a project qualifies as research or requires a review should contact the Office of Institutional Effectiveness.
+Researchers who are unsure about whether or not a project qualifies as research or requires a review should contact the Office of Institutional Research.

 Getting a “Please wait…” error?
 Save the file to your computer, use internet explorer or do this Adobe recommended trick for Mozilla and Firefox to view the PDF form.